Tampa, Florida: Neighborhoods

-The city is divided into many neighborhoods, many of which were towns and unincorporated communities annexed by the growing city.
-Generally, the city is divided into the following areas: Downtown Tampa, New Tampa, West Tampa, East Tampa, North Tampa, and South Tampa.
+Tampa is divided into many neighborhoods, many of which were towns and unincorporated communities annexed by the growing city.
+Generally, Tampa is divided into the following areas: Downtown Tampa, New Tampa, West Tampa, East Tampa, North Tampa, and South Tampa.
 Well-known neighborhoods include Ybor City, Forest Hills, Ballast Point, Sulphur Springs, Seminole Heights, Tampa Heights, Palma Ceia, Hyde Park, Davis Islands, Harbour Island, Tampa Palms, College Hill, Water Street, Channelside and non-residential areas of Gary and the Westshore Business District.

 Architecture

 Tampa displays a wide variety of architectural designs and styles.
 Most of Tampa's high rises demonstrate post-modern architecture.
 The design for the renovated Tampa Museum of Art displays post-modern architecture, while the city hall and the Tampa Theatre belong to Art Deco architecture.

 The Tampa mayor Pam Iorio made the redevelopment of Tampa's downtown, especially residential development, a priority.
 Several residential and mixed-development high-rises have been constructed.
 Another of Mayor Iorio's initiatives was the Tampa Riverwalk, a mixed-use path along the Hillsborough River in downtown.
-Channelside was recently approved to undergo major renovations by Tampa Bay Lightning owner Jeff Vinik along with Bill Gates and other investors.
-Several museums have already opened, including new homes for the Tampa Bay History Center, the Glazer Children's Museum, and the Tampa Museum of Art.
+Channelside was approved to undergo major renovations by Tampa Bay Lightning owner Jeff Vinik along with Bill Gates and other investors.
+Several museums have opened, including new homes for the Tampa Bay History Center, the Glazer Children's Museum, and the Tampa Museum of Art.
 The breakdown of development for the rest of the plan is as follows: 39% residential units, 29% office space, 15% hotels, 8% retail, 7% other, and 2% cultural uses.
-Mayor Bob Buckhorn continued these developments which are bearing fruit during the term of Mayor Jane Castor.
+Mayor Bob Buckhorn continued these developments, which are bearing fruit during the term of Mayor Jane Castor.

 Tampa is the site of several skyscrapers.
 Overall, there are 30 completed buildings that rise over 250 ft high.
-The city also has 147 high-rises, second only to Miami in the state of Florida.
+Tampa also has 147 high-rises, second only to Miami in the state of Florida.
 The tallest building in the city is 100 North Tampa, formerly the AmSouth Building, which rises 42 floors and 579 ft in Downtown Tampa.
 The structure was completed in 1992, and is the tallest building in Florida outside of Miami and Jacksonville.